sinch/ios-proximity-tutorial/readme.md

 	@end
 ```

-Now add the delegate property to match the protocol in the @interface section of incomingCall.h
+Now, add the delegate property to match the protocol in the @interface section of incomingCall.h

 ```objective-c

 	@property (nonatomic, weak) id<IncomingCallDelegate> delegate;
 ```

-We now need to make newFriends conform to the protocol, once again modify the @interface in newFriends.h.
+We now need to make newFriends conform to the protocol.
+Once again, modify the @interface in newFriends.h.
 ```objective-c

 	@interface newFriends : UITableViewController <UITableViewDataSource, 			UITableViewDelegate, MCBrowserViewControllerDelegate, MCSessionDelegate, 			SINCallClientDelegate, SINCallDelegate, callScreenDelegate, IncomingCallDelegate>